2025–26 Highland Football League: Stadia and locations

-Promotion and relegation
+League table

 The winner of the league will take part in the Pyramid Playoff, playing against the winner of the Lowland League in the semi-finals, the winner of which will face the team who finish 10th in SPFL League Two for a place in the 2026–27 League Two.

-Unless Elgin City are relegated via the Pyramid Playoff, no team will be relegated into the Highland League.
+As Elgin City cannot be relegated via the Pyramid Playoff, no team will be relegated into the Highland League.

-Due to the reconstruction of the Lowland League in 2025–26, Brechin City will leave the Highland League in the 2026–27 season either by being promoted via the Pyramid Playoff to League Two or transferring to the new Lowland League East.
+Due to the reconstruction of the Lowland League in 2025–26, Brechin City will leave the Highland League in the 2026–27 season by transferring to the new Lowland League East; North Caledonian Football League winners Invergordon will replace them.